 Eleanor Vogt, RPh, PhD, William Soller, PhD, and Philip Chan, PharmD, department of clinical pharmacy, Center for Consumer Self Care, were awarded a grant from the National Association of Chain Drug Stores Foundation aimed at promoting the practice of community pharmacy and improving patient health.
-The team will look at the clinical and cost effectiveness of community pharmacist interventions in patient care -- specifically in diabetes and lipid management -- in a pilot study in the greater Sacramento, California, area.
+The team will look at the clinical and cost effectiveness of community pharmacist interventions in patient care—specifically in diabetes and lipid management—in a pilot study in Greater Sacramento.

 Here are a few important honors and awards received in the not-too-distant past that were just brought to my attention:

 In May 2007, CC Wang, PhD, department of pharmaceutical chemistry, received the Presidential Award from the National Yang-Ming University in Taipei, Taiwan, in recognition of his research accomplishments and his work to help the university move forward its biomedical agenda over the past 20 years.
 CC's longtime success in advancing health worldwide—UCSF's new mission statement—through his work with parasitic diseases is an inspiration to us all.